open-mmlab/mmengine/README.md

 v0.2.0 was released in 2022-10-11.

-1. Refactor FileIO, more unified interface, no BC breaking.
+1. Refactor FileIO to provide a more unified interface without BC breaking.
 2. Add the base model for test time augmentation.
 3. Support converting `BN` to `SyncBN` during distributed data-parallel training.